 The papers listed below detail our theory of distributed mentoring, exactly how it occurs, its seven attributes, aggregation, accretion, acceleration, abundance, availability, asynchronicity, and affect, and how each of these attributes are being utilized by young people to engage each other in writing and learning.
 Each of these characteristics is supported by networked technologies.
 Abundance, for example, describes the sheer volume of feedback accessible to the author.
 Availability refers to the persistent and public nature of reviews, which facilitates sustained exchanges and relationships among community members.

 This ongoing research project studies informal learning and distributed mentoring in online fanfiction communities, the roles that identity, motivation, and emotion play in young people’s informal learning online; and the novice to expert trajectories made available in different online fan communities.
 This research group has shed light on each of these areas of inquiry through ethnographic investigation and large-scale quantitative analysis of online fan communities currently popular among U.S. teens.
-We have published a CSCW 2016 paper on our research (PDF), an intro for the general public in the School Library Journal (link), a CSCW 2017 paper (PDF), a CHI 2017 paper, a webinar (link) and are in the process of submitting others.
+We have published a CSCW 2016 paper on our research (PDF), an intro for the general public in the School Library Journal (link), a CSCW 2017 paper (PDF), a CHI 2017 paper, a Connected Learning Summit 2018 paper, and a webinar (link) and are in the process of submitting others.

 Cecilia Aragon, University of Washington, Human Centered Design & Engineering, Professor

-Katie Davis, University of Washington, Information School, Assistant Professor
+Katie Davis, University of Washington, Information School, Associate Professor

 Brock Craft, University of Washington, Human Centered Design & Engineering, Senior Lecturer